-Check this section for the latest funding opportunities available for members of the network.
+Check this section for funding opportunities available for members of the network.

 This section contains a compilation of sources of funding available to help charities and other community organisations respond to the Covid-19 crisis.
 We will endeavour to keep this page up to date but please always check deadlines and if you come across other sources of funding let us know and we can add them to the list.